pavermakov/call-of-the-wild-and-white-fang/README.md

 # Call of the Wild and White Fang
-A back cover of the book "Call of the Wild and White Fang" by Jack London
+HTML and CSS implementation of back cover of the book "Call of the Wild and White Fang" by Jack London

 Check it out [here]